Code-Institute-Submissions/MS1-Catsitting/documentation/testing.md

     - when I hover over one of the icons, the icon changes in appearance (grow),
     - when I click on one of the icons, I am redirected to the right website in a new tab (ex.
 Facebook icon redirects to www.facebook.com.).

-    **Result: PASS**
+    **T12 - Result: PASS**

 - ### **As a frequent visitor, I want to contact the company so that I can arrange a meet & greet.**

     **T13 - Acceptance criteria**
     - When I land on the website, a hero image, jumbotron text and a “contact” us button are displayed responsively,
     - When I hover over the contact us button, it changes in appearance from green to orange.
-    - When I click on the “contact us” button, the page scroll the “contact us” section,
+    - When I click on the “contact us” button, the page scroll to the “contact us” section,

-    **Result: PASS**
+    **T13 - Result: PASS**

     **T08 - Acceptance criteria - Form valid path**
-    - when I view or scroll to the “contact us” section, contact details with a phone number, an email address and a list social media accounts is displayed, as well as a contact form containing “full name”, “email address”, “subject” and “message” fields,
+    - when I view or scroll to the “contact us” section, contact details with a phone number and an email address are displayed, as well as a contact form containing “full name”, “email address”, “subject” and “message” fields,
     - when I enter my name in the “full name” field, and
     - when I enter a valid email address in the “email” field and,
     - when I go to the subject field, I can select “Arrange a meet & greet” and,
     - when I enter a message in the “message” field and,
     - when I click submit, I am brought back to the top of the page (as the form is not linked with any server)

-     **Result: PASS**
+     **T08 Result: PASS**

     **T09 - Acceptance criteria - Form invalid path**
     - when I enter an invalid “email” address and when I click submit, a message prompts me to enter a valid address.